 One way doctors use therapeutic vaccines is to take part of a tumor out of your body and remove the antigens from it.
 They mix those antigens with a substance that alerts your body to invaders and inject that mixture back into you.
 This tells your immune system that the cancer in your body is dangerous so it can attack it.

 The FDA hasn’t approved any cancer vaccines as treatment for non-small-cell lung cancer.
 But it has approved them for both metastatic prostate cancer in men and metastatic melanoma.
-The vaccines that are in studies for non-small-cell lung cancer include:
+Several vaccines are being studied for the treatment of non-small-cell lung cancer, including:

 - GRT-C901, GRT-C902, and GRT-C903